 July 5,2014 (JUBA) – Authorities in South Sudan’s Warrap state have managed to contain heavy gunfire that erupted on Saturday during a protest by police forces over a delay in the payment of their salaries.

-- South Sudan Police officers on patrol (UN photo)
+- South Sudan police officers on patrol (Photo courtesy of the UN)

 Police staged a violent strike in the capital, Kwajok, in protest over non-payment of their May and Junes salaries.
 Gunfire later rocked the town after the officers declined to accept an initial one-month payment.

 Akec Tong, the state deputy governor, confirmed the incident, which he said was caused by misunderstandings before it was eventually controlled by authorities.